Classical Guitars: 1933 Moya Hermanos Almeria

 Moya Hermanos

-650 mm scale, 52 mm nut.
+657 mm scale, 50 mm nut.
 Very very Fine to Medium grain Spruce Soundboard and Cypress back and sides, 4 piece back, all original French Polish.
-5 Fan braces.
+5 Fan braces and 2 closing bars, also known as bottom chevrons.
 My colleague, Richard Bruné says: "The fans were completely shaped and dimensioned before gluing them on the soundboard."

 The Moya Hermanos won a first prize Gold Medal in 1895 at a provincial exposition.
 This has been stated on their labels since that time, in the earlier periods of their careers there was an image of the medal on the label.